kepelrs/nestjs-prisma-crud/docs/docs/access-control-module/overview.md

 ## Quickstart

-To start using the access control utilities simply register the `AccessControlModule` to your `app.module.ts`:
+To start using the access control utilities you must first register the `AccessControlModule` in your `app.module.ts`:

 ```ts title=app.module.ts
 @Module({